“Hara hachi bu me” (eat until you are only 80% full)

 And you want no more.

-This sourdough rye bread is not about getting full, it is about fulfilment.
+This sourdough rye bread is not about getting full, it is about fulfillment.
 One slice is plenty because it is exactly what is wanted.

 One slice is enough to satisfy.